performancecopilot/grafana-pcp/docs/installation.rst

 5.2+ 5+    8.x     4.x
 ==== ===== ======= ====================

-Note: Redis is only required for the :doc:`datasources/redis` datasource.
+Note: Redis is only required for the :doc:`datasources/redis` data source.

 Distribution Package
 --------------------